 A human readable name for the run, this will be shown in the Runs pane of the Playground.
 If none is provided, one will be generated automatically based on the initialPrompt.

-If the configuration should be inherited from a Run Configuration.
+If the configuration should be inherited from an Agent.

 input: {} // Optional: Structured Input